MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rxexecby.md

 ms.custom: ""
 ---

-# rxExecBy example: parallel processing on partitioned data in Microsoft R
+# RevoScaleR rxExecBy parallel processing example (Microsoft R)

 Many of our enterprise customers don’t have a "big data, big model" problem.
 They have a "small data, many models" problem, where there is a need to train separate models such as ARIMA (for time-series forecasting) or boosted trees over a large number of small data sets.
 The trained models could be used for time-series predictions, or to score fresh data for each small data partition.
 Typical examples include time-series forecasting of smart meters for households, revenue forecasting for product lines, or loan approvals for bank branches.